ktrzeciaknubisa/jxcore-tutorial-ghost-packaged/README.md

     jx index.js

 The server will be run on `localhost:2368` by default.
+You can access admin panel from `/ghost` path.
+Now let's package it with JXcore (run shell in the root of the project):

+    jx package index.js "myPackage"

+This starts packaging.
+First parameter (`index.js`) is main file of the project and second parameter (`"myPackage"`) is package name.
+After command execution is complete, two new files are created: `myPackage.jx` and `myPackage.jxp`.
+First one is packaged app, everything project needs is inside it, so you can copy it and run anywhere with command:

+    jx myPackage.jx

+You can also create native package by adding `-native` flag to `jx package` command.
+For more about packaging see JXcore [documentation](http://jxcore.com/packaging-code-protection/).